hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 Execution
 =========

-Untrusted python code that is a part of the transaction processor will verify the attestation verification report for the signup information.
-It is important to note, that the IAS report public key will need to be on the block chain and it will need to be set on configuration.
+Untrusted Python code that is a part of the transaction processor will verify the attestation verification report for the signup information.
+It is important to note that the IAS report public key will need to be on the blockchain, and that it will need to be set during configuration.
 This will allow both the simulator logic and real SGX logic to be the same.

 If the validator_name does not match syntactic requirements, the transaction is